xSegFaultx/FlowerClassifier/README.md

 ## Inference on the Network
 Before feeding the image to the network, we need to do some preparations.
-* Frist, since users can input any sizes of images and VGG16 only accepts one input shape, we need to process user input images so that we can feed it into our network.
+* First, since users can input any sizes of images and VGG16 only accepts one input shape, we need to process user input images so that we can feed it into our network.
 (Basically the same thing we did on testing and validation set)
   + Resize all images in training, testing and validation set to 244x244 pixels while keeping aspect ratio of the original images
   + Normalize all the images as VGG16 requires
 * Second, we need to put the network into inference mode